navapbc/template-infra/docs/infra/set-up-app-env.md

 make infra-configure-app-service APP_NAME=app ENVIRONMENT=<ENVIRONMENT>
 ```

 `APP_NAME` needs to be the name of the application folder within the `infra` folder.
-It defaults to `app`.
 `ENVIRONMENT` needs to be the name of the environment you are creating.
-This will create a file called `<ENVIRONMENT>.s3.tfbackend` in the `infra/app/service` module directory.
+This will create a file called `<ENVIRONMENT>.s3.tfbackend` in the `infra/<APP_NAME>/service` module directory.

-Depending on the value of `has_database` in the [app-config module](/infra/app/app-config/main.tf), the application will be configured with or without database access.
+Depending on the value of `has_database` in the app-config module (`infra/<APP_NAME>/app-config/main.tf`), the application will be configured with or without database access.

 ## 2. Build and publish the application to the application build repository